-Αį person who has achieved this standard is able to demonstrate the following be haviours: (b) Requesting patients to return any unused, unwanted and/or expired medicines to the pharmacy for safe disposal and implementing the protocols for any returned, unused, unwanted, expired and recalled medicines, including the assessment of the impact on patient care and required patient follow-up.
-Quarantine any returned, damaged, expired, recalled or discontinued medicines and implement and monitor the safe destruction and disposal of waste material, pharmaceutical products and cytotoxic products in accordance with relevant legislation.
-Applying the guidelines for the recall of medicines.
-As sessment (Tick appropriate box) Do es this standard form part of my current practice of pharmacy?
-Ye es 🗆 No 🗆 IF YES, on the basis of the evidence I have identified I can do this. sessment (Tick appropriate box) - In general, does Domain 3 form part of my current • ctice of pharmacy?
-Yes s No IF Y /ES, I have assessed my competency in this domain and can provide evidence in all of the elements.
+A person who has achieved this standard is able to demonstrate the following behaviours:

+- (a) Requesting patients to return any unused, unwanted and/or expired medicines to the pharmacy for safe disposal and implementing the protocols for any returned, unused, unwanted, expired and recalled medicines, including the assessment of the impact on patient care and required patient follow-up. - (b) Quarantine any returned, damaged, expired, recalled or discontinued medicines and implement and monitor the safe destruction and disposal of waste material, pharmaceutical products and cytotoxic products in accordance with relevant legislation. - (c) Applying the guidelines for the recall of medicines.

+Assessment (Tick appropriate box) - In general, does Domain 3 form part of my current practice of pharmacy?
+Yes No IF YE ES, I have assessed my competency in this domain and can provide evidence in all of the elements.
 I have assessed my competency in this domain and will undertake CPD in the outcomes that I currently cannot provide evidence for, in order to meet all the requirements of this standard.